2022 Medicare Supplement Plan G Review [Cheat Sheet!]

 |Preventive Services||$0 for Medicare-covered services|

-As far as doctor visits are concerned, Plan G makes it very simple.
+As far as doctor visits are concerned, Medicare Plan G makes it very simple.

 You pay nothing.
 For primary care visits, specialist visits, and preventative services.
 Also, unlike Medicare Advantage plans, Medicare supplemental insurance plans (like Plan G) do not restrict you to a provider network and do not require referrals for specialists.